hawtio/website/docs/get-started.md

 The console should show you which URL to open, which by default is [http://localhost:8080/hawtio/](http://localhost:8080/hawtio/).

-To set a different port number, run;
+To set a different port number, run:

     java -jar hawtio-app-2.0.0.jar --port 8090